ballerina-attic/ballerina-honeycomb/README.md

         // Table is converted to JSON.
         var jsonConversionValue = json.convert(dataTable);
         if (jsonConversionValue is error) {
-            log:printError("Error in converting the data table from database to JSON", err = jsonConversionValue);
+            log:printError("Error in converting the data from a tabular format to JSON.", err = jsonConversionValue);
         } else {
             status = jsonConversionValue;
         }